 This information is for people living in Aboriginal Housing Office (AHO) properties or for Aboriginal or Torres Strait Islander households in public housing.

 Recognition as a tenant is when an Aboriginal or public housing tenancy is transferred to another eligible member of the household.
 This occurs when the tenant has left the property due to health reasons (for example, has entered a nursing home or an institutionalised care facility), has been imprisoned or has died.

-The Department of Family and Community Services (FACS) provides recognition as a tenant to ensure that eligible household members will not be made homeless or forced to face hardship because the tenant has left the property or has died.
+The Department of Communities and Justice (DCJ) provides recognition as a tenant to ensure that eligible household members will not be made homeless or forced to face hardship because the tenant has left the property or has died.

 What are my options?

-When the tenant is no longer living in the property, FACS can provide several options depending on your housing needs including:
+When the tenant is no longer living in the property, DCJ can provide several options depending on your housing needs including: